theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 ## Jingles!

 To be able to play sounds in a configuration like Podcast Science (several people in different places) with only one computer is way more complicated than it seems.
-But hopefully Audio Hijack makes this again quite easy.
+However, hopefully, Audio Hijack makes this smooth.

 The main issue is that we want the sounds to be heard by us _and_ the other people on Skype.
-And, we don't want to hear our own voice in the mic (which is also a Skype input).
-So we'll have to add the sounds in our setup twice : once for us, and once for the people remote.
+Moreover, we don't want to hear our own voice in the mic (which is also a Skype input).
+So we'll have to add the sounds in our setup twice: once for us, and once for the people remote.

-You can play your jingles from any app, I'll use Farrago because it's a very convenient tool to play quick sounds when you need them.
+You can play your jingles from any app; I'll use Farrago because it's a very convenient tool to play quick sounds when you need them.

 So, in Audio Hijack, you'll create two "Application" sources :

-- the first one is connected to Loopback (to go in Skype)
+- the first one connects to Loopback (to go in Skype)
-- the second one is connected to our headset
+- the second one connects to our headset

-Note that I don't connect Farrago to the recorders since I don't want to record them, I'll add them directly in the editing for a better sound quality.
+Note that I don't connect Farrago to the recorders since I don't want to record them, I'll add them directly in the editing for better sound quality.

 ![](/img/podcast/tutorial-16.gif)

-You have two "Farrago" boxes but they represent the same application, this is where the magic of Audio Hijack occurs.
-If you play a sound and start recording you should see the tubes become orange again.
+You have two "Farrago" boxes, but they represent the same application, this is where the magic of Audio Hijack occurs.
+If you play a sound and start recording, you should see the tubes become orange again.

 ![](/img/podcast/tutorial-17.gif)